himotoyoshi/fortio-namelist/README.md

 fortio-namelist
 ===============

 This is a Ruby library for reading and writing Fortran's namelist.
-Using this library, you can read a namelist string as a Hash object, or dump a Hash object to a namelist string.
+This library allows you to read a namelist string as a Hash object, or dump a Hash object to a namelist string.

 Features
 --------

-* Flexible parsing using Racc
+* Flexible parsing of (too free) namelist format using Racc
-* Read a namelist string as a Ruby's Hash object (easy to convert to JSON or YAML)
+* Reading namelist string as a Ruby's Hash object
-* Dump a Hash object as namelist string (with )
+* Converting a Hash object to a namelist string (specifying the format)

 Installation
 ------------